reschrei/Intune-ADMX-to-OMA-URI/readme.md

 # Microsoft Intune - ADMX to OMA-URI Generator

+### Disclaimer

-\*Disclaimer - This tool is very early on in development.
-There are likely certain ADMX policies out there that might not play well with this script.
+* There are likely certain ADMX policies out there that might not play well with this script.
 Most ADMX policies should be able to be processed by this script.

+* This was created as a learning experience.
+There are solutions out there for this.

 ## Background